chrislyle21/Online-blackjack-game/README.md

 #### Project To Do board

-Issuse and features that need to be completed are found <A href="https://github.com/chrislyle21/Online-blackjack-game/projects/1">here</a>.
+Issues and features that need to be completed are found <A href="https://github.com/chrislyle21/Online-blackjack-game/projects/1">here</a>.

 #### Project New issues